ivonunes/inkstead-writer/docs/start/themes.md

 }
 ```

-## Build Hooks
+## Build hooks

-Use hooks when a theme needs generated assets before Writer copies passthrough files or resolves Plume asset references.
-A common use is bundling larger JavaScript modules or compiling CSS before referencing the output with `@script(file:)` or `@style(file:)`.
+Use hooks when a theme needs generated assets before Inkstead Writer copies passthrough files or resolves Plume asset references.
+A common use is bundling larger JavaScript modules or compiling CSS before referencing the output with `@script(file:)` or `@style(file:)`:

 ```json
 {